-The estimates of reserves presented herein were based upon a detailed study of the properties in which the Trust owns an interest as of December 31, 2011; however, we have not made any field examination of the properties.
-No consideration was given in this report to potential environmental liabilities that may exist nor were any costs included for potential liability to restore and clean up damages, if any, caused by past operating practices.
+The estimates of proved reserves presented herein were based upon a detailed study of the properties in which the Trust ownsan interest; however, we have not made any field examination of the properties.
+No consideration was given in this report to potential environmental liabilities that may exist nor were any costs included for potential liabilities to restore and clean up damages, if any, caused by past operating practices.